RoMcGill/grand-park-tutors/README.md

 -   As a Frequent User, I want to contribute more and help with the growth of the community.

--   As a Frequent User, I want to check the latest contributions from community members.
+-   As a Frequent User, I want to check the most recent updates from community members.

--   As a Frequent User, I want to get in contact with the site owner and see how i can be more involved in the development of the community i love.
+-   As a Frequent User, I want to get in contact with the site owner and see how I can be more involved in the development of the community I love.

--  As a Frequent User i want to use the site on my phone while i am away from my desk.
+-  As a Frequent User I want to be able to access the site on all of my devices.

 ## Design
 _____
 ### Colour Scheme

--   The color scheme used is black,white and alice blue for great contrast and readability.
-Imagery was used to add extra pops of color and interest to the basic palette.
+-   The colour scheme used is black, white and alice blue for great contrast and readability.
+Imagery was used to add extra pops of colour and interest to the basic palette.

 ![](https://lh5.googleusercontent.com/HPdFnYJd1P_eORpwY7no6FMa6amHfn9V1Rw1tOLmu5_6KlWbZaAC1w4oE4Czw0bRYR_zX2Rz5uXoNp6M3MNZWHTytHyL7_Y9jtXuYe0AEU3yoC8dSGC0F4gO7zlcUGGWNjIlfhfi)

 ## Typography

--   The Montserrat font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
+-   The Montserrat font is the main font used throughout the whole website with Sans Serif as the fallback font, this is in case for any reason the font isn't being imported into the site correctly.
 Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.
 It is also familiar and widely used.
 This gives the user a feeling of familiarity and trust towards the site.

 ## Imagery

--   The imagery used was purposely chosen sized and positioned to convey a sense of professionalism, and trustworthiness without being dry or boring, the imagery used conveys fun, and is fit for purpose intended, the images used to represent each genre are fun but accurate representations of each genre which promote a positive emotional response.
+-The imagery used was purposely chosen, sized and positioned to convey a sense of professionalism and trustworthiness without being dry or boring.
+This use of imagery will promote a positive emotional response due to its fun and colourful nature.

+The hover animation used for the character images which make them bounce was also used to elevate

 The animation for the character images to make them bounce is another key to provoking a positive emotional response.
 The act of bouncing or jumping up and down has been a response to happiness and excitement for years.
 This will subconsciously give the user a positive emotional response.